albincorreya/ml-training-airflow-mlflow-example/README.md

-# Demo MLOps framework with custom Audio Classifier python package
+# An example MLOps training framework with custom audio Classifier python package

 ![example workflow](https://github.com/albincorreya/mlops-training-pipeline-demo/actions/workflows/push.yaml/badge.svg)

-This is an example of setting up MLOPs training pipeline infrastructure with production ready ML research code on a local server.
+This is an example of setting up MLOPs training pipeline infrastructure with some dummy production ready ML research code on a local server.

+> Note: This purely meant as an educational content for data scientists to get familiar with open-source tools like Airflow, MLFlow along with an example of packaing a custom python deep learning library.

 Why both Airflow and MLflow?